-High school seniors who have completed a full semester of their senior year may submit a current transcript to meet program requirements for conditional admission.
+High school juniors may submit a current transcript to meet program requirements for conditional admission.
 This will allow students to pre-register for classes in a program that starts in August of their graduation year.
-Students will not be fully enrolled until they submit a final transcript that meets the program's minimum GPA requirement.
+Students will not be fully enrolled until they submit a final transcript that meets the program's minimum Grade Point Average (GPA) requirement.
 Students who do not submit a final transcript or whose final GPA does not meet the program requirement will be dropped from the program.